cinemascience/cinema_tutorial_slides/2019-11_SC19/notes.md

 - Test Cinema:Scope

 ## Ethan
+- create a state file for cinema export
+	- images
+	- images and geometry
 - update dss website with projects
 - manage issues to be moved from 5.7.0 to 5.7.1